CP1404/Practicals/prac_03/README.md

 can track the differences, and you can go back to a previous version if you need to.

-# Remarkably Important!
+> [!IMPORTANT]

-- **DO NOT make a new project for each practical!**
+> Do Not make a new project for each practical.
-- If you don't already have one, create a new folder called `prac_03` in your existing practicals project.
-- Keep using the same PyCharm project for all practicals.
+> Keep using the same PyCharm project and GitHub repo for all practicals.
-- We don't use spaces in file or folder names as then they are invalid module names (important for importing in prac 6).

-If you correctly shared your practicals repository on GitHub, then you can **clone** your repo to continue your work on a new computer any time you need to.
+> If you need to work on a new computer, you can **clone** your repo.

 # Walkthrough Example